gitpanekj/ansicolors/README.md

 # ANSI Text Formatter

-This repository contains Python, Ocaml, C and Rust libraries for text formatting using ANSI escape sequences.
+This repository contains Python, Ocaml, C/C++ libraries for text formatting using ANSI escape sequences.
 It supports basic color, 8-bit and RGB color models as well as various font effects.